FIDUCEO/FCDR_MVIRISRF/README.md

 | [opt](https://github.com/FIDUCEO/FCDR_MVIRISRF/tree/master/opt) | Contains the retrieved optimised forward model parameters and their error covariance matrix.
 These data are needed to compute the absolute or relative spectral response function and the associated spectral error covariance matrix as a function of time since launch, if the retrieved relative spectral response functions are not suitable |
 | [dia](https://github.com/FIDUCEO/FCDR_MVIRISRF/tree/master/dia) | Contains data to diagnose a retrieval.
 These data are needed for diagnostic purposes only |

 Each folder contains specific explanations of the contents.
-You may want to consult the [FIDUCEO in-flight MVIRI VIS spectral response function wiki](https://github.com/FIDUCEO/FCDR_MVIRISRF/wiki) for additional information.
 All dataset files are named according to the convention

     kkk_METx_yyyyddd_yyyyddd_vvvv-ttttttt_mmmmm_nn